mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 ### `df`
-Provide any `pandas` data frame to base your query on.
+Supply any `pandas` data frame to base your query on.
 The LLM will receive a sample of this data frame to form an appropriate graph.

 If the option `validate_code` is set to `True` (which it is by default), the LLM created chart code will be evaluated on a sample of this data frame.